bufbuild/protovalidate/examples/README.md

 # Examples

-Protovalidate examples have moved to the [protovalidate-examples repository][protovalidate-examples].
+Protovalidate examples have moved to the [buf-examples repository][protovalidate-examples].

 ## Direct links to examples